megamoron/microriff/README.md

 ### Writing to a file (or memory)
 Each chunk object provides the methods `writefile` and `writemem` to write the subtree rooted at this chunk to a binary file or memoryview of `unsigned char` (format 'B').

+You might need to pass the correct padding value.
+To find out what padding value your RIFF file uses, run `microriff.py` as a script with the RIFF file as argument.
+(Not all RIFF files contain padding.
+If there is no mention of any padding, your RIFF file does not contain any.)

 ## Examples